what is osteopathy

 You can get in touch by phone ( 073 8352 3660 ), by email (info@epsomosteocare.co.uk) or use the contact form.
 Alternatively use the quick and easy online booking system.

-The number of treatments will vary depending on the problem and individual.
-After a thorough assessment, Lexi will discuss her treatment plan with you and give you tools to monitor your recovery process.
+The number of treatments will vary depending on your individual needs and the nature of the issue.
+After a thorough assessment, Lexi will outline a personalized osteopathic treatment plan—whether it’s for back pain, joint stiffness, or other concerns—and provide you with tools to monitor your recovery and progress.

 New patient osteopathy (60mins) – £ 80.00